Spider Riders: Home video

-Phone games
+Video games

-On July 29, 2006, the Anime X site published Spider Catcher and Oracle Daifugo, downloadable phone games based on the show for the FOMA-enabled cell phones.
+In Japan, TV Tokyo's Anime X service published Spider Catcher and Oracle Daifugo, two downloadable games based on the show for the FOMA-enabled cell phones on July 29, 2006.
 A third game, Jumping Spider, was released on August 9, 2006.
-Each game cost 105 yen.
+Each game costs 105 yen.

+In western markets, Tribal Nova and Frima Studio produced a tie-in online game based on the show, called Spider Riders: Battle for Arachna, which launched on the official website in May 2007.